…by recycling poop. We need to support increased efficiency in agricultural energy and nutrient management.

-For several years I’ve been working from a theory that we could be near a radical shift in our primary food production systems – an Agrarian Devolution.
-Barring the technological leap that brings on a cheap, abundant fuel source, or a massive drop in global population, the combination of high fuel, fertilizer and transportation costs and conservation challenges are making high input, centralized production less viable.
+For several years I’ve been working from a theory that we could be near a radical shift in our food production systems.
+An Agrarian Devolution.
+Barring the technological leap that brings on a cheap, abundant fuel source, or a massive drop in global population.
+The combination of high fuel, fertilizer and transportation costs, with conservation challenges is making high input, centralized production less viable.

 Quality niche and specialty foods aside, the general populace still votes with their wallets.
 And despite a lot of lip service to local food, that vote is still very much for low cost, convenient options.
 It is a safe bet to assume therefore, that if (or when) local food starts to trump imported food on a cost basis (albeit with both at a higher nominal level than today) sales will surely follow.

-Food is big business, with billions of dollars, rupees, yen, euros and yuan on the line.
-The existing multi-nationals have a vested interest in squeezing out expansion in local competition.
-And they have never been above lobbying governments to distort markets in their favour through twisting agricultural subsidy programs – the chief offenders being in the United States of America and the EU.
-Fifty years from now our food system could look the same as today, if governments are willing to squeeze their citizens for taxes to subsidize cheap food.
+Food is big business.
+There are billions of dollars, rupees, yen, euros and yuan on the line.
+The existing multi-nationals have a vested interest in squeezing out expansion of local competition.
+And they have never been above lobbying governments to distort markets in their favour.
+They do this through twisting agricultural subsidy programs.
+With the chief offenders being in the United States of America and the EU.
+Fifty years from now our food system could look the same as today.
+That is, if governments are willing to squeeze their citizens for taxes to subsidize cheap food.

 I believe, a little foresight and planning is needed to promote efficient, sustainable production.
 We need to level the playing field with public agricultural policies and support programs that focus on production efficiencies.
-That is to say, food production is worthy of some public funding, but don’t base that support on the total volume of output or the area in production, but rather the ratio of outputs to inputs.
+That is to say, food production is worthy of some public funding, but don’t base that support on the total volume of output or the area in production.
+Rather, base it on the ratio of outputs to inputs.

-1. Mandate phosphorus recovery from every sewage treatment facility.
-Phosphorus is an essential element for crop production and coincidentally (or maybe not so much) one of the primary water pollutants in the western world.
+Mandate phosphorus recovery from every sewage treatment facility.
+Phosphorus is an essential element for crop production.
+Coincidentally (or maybe not so much), it is also one of the primary water pollutants in the western world.
 Humans contribute over 3 million tonnes of phosphorus annually to global septic systems.

-2. Build the infrastructure to create biodiesel from algae fed on sewage water.
+Build the infrastructure to create biodiesel from algae fed on sewage water.
 There are already many private enterprises with viable systems to turn oils extracted from sewage-pond-grown algae into biodiesel.
-We can use carbon taxes on fossil-fuels to build a network of algae farms and biodiesel plants, and then sell back the fuel to agricultural producers and processors at cost without an accompanying tax.
+We can use carbon taxes on fossil-fuels to build a network of algae farms and biodiesel plants.
+Then sell back the fuel to agricultural producers and processors at cost without an accompanying tax.

-The important first step is removing any incentives that externalize the costs of waste generated in our food systems by letting producers and consumers pollute water with excess nutrients.
-And then through directed R&D and selective taxation, provide support to production, recovery and regeneration systems that operate at the highest efficiency.
+The important first step is removing incentives that externalize the costs of waste generated in our food systems.
+We cannot, therefore, continue to allow producers and consumers to pollute water with excess nutrients.
+And then, use directed R&D and selective taxation to provide support.
+Support for production, recovery and regeneration systems that operate at the highest efficiency.